maxrchung/skr/README.md

 Play: https://skr.maxrchung.com

 This is like a [skribbl.io](https://skribbl.io) clone made over a weekend jam with React, HTML Canvas, and socket.io.
-It mostly only works with desktop as we don't support touches for mobile.
-I'm currently trying to run this from Firebase Hosting and GKE.
-If Kubernetes costs/learning is too much I might switch it to Cloud Run.
+It mostly only works with desktop as we don't support touch for mobile.
+I'm currently running this from Firebase Hosting and Cloud Run. **Note: Sessions time out after 1 hour, so you'll have to refresh the page.** This is [an artifact](https://cloud.google.com/run/docs/configuring/request-timeout) of using Cloud Run.
+Not much I can do, short of implementing cookies properly and/or looking at GKE(?).

 <img width="1840" alt="image" src="https://github.com/maxrchung/skr/assets/3955187/5075ab8b-9fae-4d04-aa4c-2d2540415746">